SOURP MAGAR MONASTERY RENOVATION PROJECT

 The SMMRC is committed to work with the Project Manager for the Renovation Project, which is the UNDP Cyprus in cooperation with the Technical Committee on Cultural Heritage of Cyprus (TCCH), to navigate the political, logistical, and financial challenges of this important renovation project.

-In parallel to our fund-raising efforts, we will inform and seek support from relevant stakeholders such as religious leaders in Cyprus and overseas, cultural heritage organizations in Cyprus and overseas, and non-government organizations (NGOs), companies and academics from all communities in Cyprus.
+In parallel to the global fund-raising efforts, our Committee will seek support from relevant stakeholders such as religious leaders in Cyprus and overseas, cultural heritage organizations in Cyprus and overseas, and non-government organizations (NGOs), companies and academics from all communities in Cyprus.

 Coalition Of Supporters

 Sourp Magar’s renovation will save a priceless medieval site and serve as a powerful message for peace building in Cyprus and the Middle East.
-We believe that reviving the monastery will bring Greek Cypriots, Turkish Cypriots, Maronites and Armenians closer together by emphasizing the shared history on the island, and can have a positive impact for religious freedom, cultural tourism, and inter-communal dialogue.
-For this reason, we intend to reach out to embassies and international organizations to highlight these benefits and request letters of support and add credibility to our fund-raising efforts.
+Restoring the monastery will bring the officially recognised ethnic and religious communities in Cyprus (Greek Cypriot, Turkish Cypriot, Maronite, Armenian, and Latin) closer together by emphasizing the shared history on the island, and can have a positive impact for religious freedom, cultural tourism, and inter-communal dialogue.
+For this reason, we intend to reach out to embassies and international organizations to highlight these benefits and request letters of support which will add credibility to our fund-raising efforts.

 Proposed Timeline